Project Configurations for Android πŸ› οΈ

 $ phrase init

-• Your access token which you can create from the Translation Center in your profile settings:
+• access token: it can be created from the Translation Center in the User profile’s settings:

 Phrase Access Token